dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 uint16_t stick_vertical = (data[1] >> 4) | (data[2] << 4);
 ```

+#### Standard input report - 6-Axis sensor data

+See [here](accelerator_gyroscope_notes.md) for the 6-Axis sensor data format.

-Also, these are **uncalibrated** stick data and must be converted to useful axes using the calibration data in the SPI flash.
+Also, these are **uncalibrated** stick/sensor data and must be converted to useful axes and values using the calibration data in the SPI flash.

 See [here](spi_flash_dump_notes.md#analog-stick-factory-and-user-calibration) for the calibration data format.